reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 Closer to home, what is needed now is a book that can make "suicide" come true.

-Regarding such books, the "Methods of Suicide" published ten years ago almost only contains some random content, which is extremely boring.
-What should be known by now is that pure suicide methods.
+Come to think of it, I remember getting fed up with a book that came out about 10 years ago that claimed to "describe how to commit suicide" because it was just filled with nonsense.
+What you need to know now is simply how to commit suicide.

-In the United States, there is only one euthanasia device, invented by a scientist.
-(Case 30) This book will be the only "purely textual euthanasia device" in Japan.
+In the United States, there is only one euthanasia device, invented by a scientist (see Chapter 11, Case 30).
+This book will be the only "purely textual euthanasia device" in Japan.

-At this point, I really want to start by the method of overdose.
-However, in order to clarify the answer to "Why commit suicide now?", as well as various other commercial reasons, I have to write some miscellaneous things first.
+At this point, I really want to start the book by describing how overdose works.
+However, in order to clarify the answer to "Why commit suicide now?", as well as various commercial concerns,[^commercial-concerns] I have to write some miscellaneous things first.

+[^commercial-concerns]: The author meant that the book should have a long preface, as it is conventional for books to have a long preface.

 ## Chernobyl

 > ...
 I was waiting for the opportunity, ready to "show something big".
 When the student riots broke out twenty years ago, everyone thought, "Someone big is about to appear!".
 The Apollo landing on the moon, the oil crisis, the Soviet Union's invasion of a certain country, and the Showa era were about to end.
 I thought, "This move will be earth-shattering.".
 However, it was only a magnitude-3 earthquake, and it only brought down a wall.
 The students looked at each other, smiled and said "Great!" and with that, the gathering came to an end. ...
 >
-> Excerpt from the postscript of "Yoake" by Kotobuki Shiriagari.
+> Excerpt from the postscript of "Yoake" (夜明ケ) by Kotobuki Shiriagari.[^yoake]

+[^yoake]: Kotobuki Shiriagari (しりあがり 寿, Shiriagari Kotobuki, born Mochizuki Toshiki, January 1, 1958) is a Japanese manga artist and actor. 『夜明ケ』白泉社 (1990/04) ISBN 978-4592131359.
+For further information, see [Japan’s Alternative Comics: Then and Now — Google Arts & Culture](https://artsandculture.google.com/story/uwXB-5O4djoSUQ)

 At the end of the 1980s, "end of the world" and "dangerous topics" were trending.
 The most popular band sang "Chernobyl" [^chernobyl], and children's jokes were all filled with the flavor of death, girls began looking for companions in preparation for the coming world war.
 We were excited about "Someone powerful is about to appear!" and "Maybe tomorrow will be the end of the world!"